alessiobar/Bachelor-Thesis/README.md

 # Song-Popularity-Prediction
 This repository contains the code of my Bachelor's thesis, titled "*Prediction of song popularity with a textual and audio based approach*", and available for download at http://tesi.luiss.it/31943/ (alternatively see `Thesis.pdf`).

-**TL;DR** This thesis proposes a blended approach for predicting song popularity combining some textual based approaches presented in Berger et al. (2018; 2020), with an audio based one suggested in Lee et al. (2018).
+**TL;DR** This thesis proposes a blended approach for predicting song popularity combining some textual approaches presented in Berger et al. (2018; 2020), with an audio based one suggested in Lee et al. (2018).

 For a more extensive description refer to the thesis document.

 ## Scope

-The main objective is to verify the propositions presented in Berger et al. (2018; 2020) testing for statistical significance, and to be able to generalize their approach to any new data.
+The main objective is to verify the propositions presented in Berger et al. (2018; 2020), testing them for statistical significance, and to be able to generalize their approach to any new data.
 Hence i will reproduce their analysis from scratch (starting from data collection).

 Then, i will expand the analysis by including some audio-based features described in Lee et al. (2018).

 ## Data

-For the **text mining** part, the goal is to rebuild the original dataset used by Berger et al., which contains song-related information about 4200 songs and it was originally scraped from *Billboard.com* (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq).
+The original dataset from Berger et al. contains data about 4200 songs and it was scraped from *Billboard.com* (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq).
+In the specific, the authors scraped the weekly most popular downloaded songs, from trimesters of 3 years for 7 major genres (i.e., christian, country, dance, rock, pop, rap, r&b)

-In the specific, the authors scraped the data from different *Billboard's Digital Download Rankings*, ie.
+*Billboard's Digital Download Rankings* charts, ie.

-week's most popular downloaded songs, ranked by sales

-weekly!!!!!!!!!!

-of 7 genres (i.e., christian, country, dance, rock, pop, rap, r&b)
+(..For the **text mining** part, i will rebuild t)

 `BillboardScraper.py` was used to